Welding_aluminum

 SOLUTIONS with Effective, Powerful Advice

-Welding Aluminum: is it really difficult?
+Welding_aluminum: is it really difficult?

-In a previous page on Welding_aluminum, a short review of Welding_aluminum was offered, including some basic properties which make aluminum alloys the natural choice for quite a large range of applications.
 We presented there the main difference between aluminum alloys whose mechanical properties cannot be improved by heat treatment, and can be easily welded, and those that can be strengthened by heat treatment known as solutioning and precipitation process but cannot be readily welded.

 Here we are going to enter in some more detail in the processes used for this important class of materials.